-2.4 It can be concluded that, as with Option 2, this Danger Area option will have a negligible environmental impact compared with the 'do nothing' option.

-Whilst Options 3 is not the simplest DA option, it may help to alleviate the additional pressure of funnelling aircraft who traditionally utilise the railway line to navigate around Salisbury Plain.
-However, it is assessed that this will only affect a small number of air users and may increase both the risk of airprox and mid air collision as well as airspace incursion.

-2.5 Additionally, as both airspace structures would be required to be activate at the same time in order to facilitate transit to and from Salisbury Plain it is not assessed to provide a significant difference in airspace access compared to Option 2.
-Option 3 is to be retained.
+- 2.5 It can be concluded that, as with Option 2, this Danger Area option will have a negligible environmental impact compared with the 'do nothing' option. - 2.6 Whilst Options 3 is not the simplest DA option, it was considered in order to attempt to continue to provide aircraft the opportunity to transit in the gap between the airfield and the SPTA boundary.
+It is assessed that this will only benefit a small number of air users and may increase both the risk of airprox, mid-air collision as well as airspace infringements due to the "Hanging Airspace Danger Area" connecting the Circular DA with Salisbury Plain. - 2.7 Additionally, as both airspace structures would be required to be activate at the same time in order to facilitate RPAS transit to and from Salisbury Plain, it results in additional administrative and operational considerations to ATC and pilots requesting access. - 2.8 Due to the additional risk of MAC and airspace infringement, as well as the limited benefit for the majority of air users, Option 3 has been discounted.